albertvisser/scripts/readme.rst

     a function to set up a Python source tree in a standardized way (really?)

+**tedit**

+    like `pedit`, but with a white background.
+One might say p is for programs and t is for text

 **unittests/**

     the scripts in this directory contain the unit tests for the invoke scripts and check-repo.py